DanielDaCosta/aurora-cluster/README.md

 # AWS Aurora Cluster
-Terraform module for creating an aurora cluster using an already created VPC and Subnets.
+Terraform module for creating an aurora cluster using an existing VPC and Subnets.

 It creates and Aurora Cluster (Serverless or not) inside a subnet, and VPC.
 It creates the necessary Security Groups, and also, if necessary, the security group for the EC2 bastion.